Minimum number of credits

 This applies

-• to all programmes to which you are admitted for the first time in the winter semester of 2022/2023 or later
+• to all programmes to which you are admitted since the winter semester of 2022/2023

-• and to all programmes that you resume at this time.
+• and to all programmes that you resume from this time.

 Otherwise, the admission to the degree programme expires.
 If you would like to apply for re-admission to the same degree programme (= resumption of studies) at the University of Vienna, you can only do so after two academic years (= four semesters).